USDA-SCINet/scinet-workbooks/workbooks/_computing-skills/command-line/unix.md

 order: 5

-quiztitles:  Exercise

 questions:
   - question: Try printing your own message
     qid: 1
-    solution: "Include code to print your own message"
   - question: Write a command that prints your name and the current date together.
     qid: 2
     solution: "Example output: `name=\"ARS SCINet\"`